Have fun moments with a cruise vacation on world’s biggest waters

 After Breakfast get ready for a short drive to meet our closest cousins in the Jungle in their frenzy exciting moods grooming in Kalinzu forest!
 Besides the chimps, 9 different species of Monkeys are found in this forest, for example Black and white colobus monkey, red tailed monkey and bush babies.
 In the forest canopy colored aviation creatures such as butterflies and various bird species like the native Great blue Turaco, joyful Greenbul, olive long tailed cuckoo and the superb black bee eater can be spotted.
 After the trek have lunch and later we start our Journey to Lake Mburo National Park where we shall have an evening game drive, sighting various animals like Zebra, Antelopes like Water-bucks, Impala herds, Bush-bucks and many more.
 We later head to rest at our accommodation for dinner and overnight in Mihingo lodge or Rwakobo Rock

 This day will mark the last day of your jungle safaris.
-After Breakfast you will have a short walk around the lodge and later check out as you embark on an exciting road trip back to Kampala with lunch en route.
+After Breakfast you will have a short walk around the lodge in and later check out as you embark on an exciting road trip back to Kampala with lunch en route.
 You will make a stopover at the Equator line for experiment and photography.
 You will arrive in Kampala in the evening and transfer to the airport to board your flight back home.

 The price quote will include: